DBCG/aphl-vsm/e2e/README.md

 `npm install`

-then cypress can be opened with `npx cypress open`
+then cypress can be opened within the `e2e` dirctory with this command `npx cypress open`

 **All applications must all be running before starting the cypress tests**